• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 What’s better than spending a morning with a friend makin’ delicious Green Thai Coconut Curry with Tofu?
-A plant-based meal to share for lunch.
-My friend, and hairdresser, Melody, came to my house for a lesson in making tofu and I made sure she had plenty to take home for dinner with her husband. too.
+We created a plant-based meal to share for lunch.
+My friend and hairdresser, Melody, came to my house for a lesson in making tofu, and I made sure she had plenty to take home for dinner with her husband, too.

-For her lesson, we made these Baked Tofu bites that are marinated and then baked in the oven.
-I also showed her how to “fry” them in a tad of oil, browning each side and then adding just a little low-sodium tamari or soy sauce for flavor.
+For her lesson, we made these Baked Tofu bites marinated and baked in the oven.
+I also showed her how to dry “fry” them, browning each side in a dry frying pan and adding a little low-sodium tamari or soy sauce for flavor.

-Once you have the tofu prepared.
-You can start cooking the vegetables.
+Once you have the tofu prepared, you can start cooking the vegetables.
 I split them into two pans so that they would cook faster.
-These were cooked without any added oil but instead with about 1/4 cup of water until they were crisp-tender.
+These were cooked without any added oil but with about 1/4 cup of water until crisp-tender.
 What beautiful colors!

-Once the vegetables are at this stage, you’re ready to add the garlic, the Green Thai Curry Paste which is thinned with a little water or vegetable broth and the light coconut milk.
+When the vegetables are at this stage, you’re ready to add the garlic, the Green Thai Curry Paste, which is thinned with a little water or vegetable broth, and the light coconut milk.
 Here’s Melody helping.
 We later added the tofu.
 Unfortunately, I don’t have a photo of that.

 woman in red stirring a pot on the stove.